shrine-maiden-heavy-industries/torii-hdl/CONTRIBUTING.md

 this purpose.

 > **Note** Contributions that were generated in whole or in-part from any
-> language model or AI, such as ChatGPT, BARD, or any other such tool
+> language model or AI, such as GitHub Copilot, ChatGPT, BARD, or any other such tool
 > are explicitly forbidden and will result in your permanent ban from contributing
 > to this project.

 # COPYRIGHTS and LICENSE